nobrayner/nobrayner/README.md

 # Hi, I'm Braydon Hall 👋

 Like all good heroines and heros, I'm on a quest; a quest to solve real user problems, with software that looks good, works well, and takes a backseat to getting the real work done.
-I'll be trading out magic for technology, arcane words for syntax, and various spell components for a nice IDE and frameworks - all to better myself to further my quest.
+I'll be trading out magic for technology, arcane words for syntax, and various spell components for a nice IDE and frameworks.

 ## Stats